 Emylou Harris “Goin Back to Harlan/Where I Will Be” Words are inadequate to capture the beauty and pain of this song.
-Go listen immediately.

 Bruce Springsteen “Promised Land” This didn’t become one of my Bruce mainstays until I had the profound luck to witness him perform it live with just a guitar.
 Now it makes me weep every time.

-Lisa Fischer – When she’s just messing around in “20 feet from stardom” and its one of the best vocal moments…or musical moments I’ve ever witnessed.
+Lisa Fischer – When she’s just messing around in “20 feet from stardom” and its one of the best vocal moments…or musical moments I’ve ever experienced.
 Not a track of its own exactly but something everyone should see.
 If you have the chance to catch Lisa and Grand Baton live, I mean once we’re able to reasonably go out in public again of course, do so.